truera/trulens/docs/attribution_parameterization.md

 #### Case 2: The QoI Cut

-Now suppose you want to explain some internal layer’s output (intermediate output)
-i.e how the input is affecting the output at some intermediate layer.
+Now suppose you want to explain some internal layer’s output (intermediate output). i.e how the input is affecting the output at some intermediate layer.

 **Use case:** Explain something that isn't the default model output.
-Eg: If you want to explain a logit layer instead of the probit layer (the final layer)
+Eg: If you want to explain a logit layer instead of the probit layer (the final layer).
 **Cuts needed:** As you want to explain something different than the default output, you need to change the QoI from the default to the layer that you are interested.
 **Attribution Cut** → InputCut
 **QoI Cut** → Your logit layer, anchor:'out'